xy994/amazon-sagemaker-models/README.md

 5. Hit ‘Create notebook instance’ to create a new notebook instance.  _Note: It usually takes a few minutes for the notebook instance to become available.
 Once available, the status of the notebook instance will change from ‘Pending’ to ‘InService’._

-6. Launch the Notebook
-From the Jupyter notebook web UI, please launch the notebook within it.
+6. Launch the Notebook from the Jupyter notebook web UI.